Shendi: Economy

-Agricultural Sector
+Agricultural sector

-Shendi is considered one of the important agricultural cities in northern Sudan, where there is the largest area for mango cultivation in Swan.
-Its products also include Egyptian beans, onions, beans, and other vegetables and fruits that supply the capital and the neighboring major cities.
+Shendi is considered one of the most important agricultural cities in northern Sudan and has the largest mango cultivation area in Sudan.
+Its products also include Egyptian beans, onions, and other vegetables and fruits that supply the capital and the neighboring major cities.

 There are several projects for irrigated agriculture from the Nile River affiliated to the public and private sectors, most notably: